 Parenting is not easy, but it is a gift.
 By God’s grace, He’s given us tremendous resources, and one another, to lean on and learn from as we seek to point our littles to Him.
 We are praying for you all as you navigate this impossible, yet beautiful, gift of parenting, in Him.
 Know that you’re not alone.
 We’re with you and, even better, He is.

-- Covid-19 Kids Worship Guide (For Parents)
+- Kids Sunday Worship Guide (For Parents)

 List of age appropriate Bibles that we recommend:

 - The Big Picture Story Bible (2+ years old)

 - The Jesus Storybook Bible (2+ years old)